Cain Dingle: 2009–

 In March 2016, Cain's car got stolen, Cain thought it was Charity or Ross.
-Then Cain and Moira track the car with somebody drive it.
+Then Cain and Moira track the car with somebody driving it.
 Cain and Moira chase after the driver before confronting the driver who is Holly.
 The following months, Cain went to the court to support Aaron.
 In May 2016, Cain discovers from Chas that Gordon is dead.
 Later, Chas went to the garage and asks Cain if he was involved of Gordon's death, Cain says no but he believes Robert could be involved.
 Cain and Chas went to the pub and told Aaron that they believe Robert could have had Gordon killed by paying somebody to do it but later, reveals on the next day that Gordon took his life by hanging himself.

 In July 2016, after Holly relapses and becomes addicted to drugs again Moira confronts her drug dealer but falls onto a used needle causing her to believe she has contracted HIV.
 With Moira's help, Holly becomes clean; however, Cain is disgusted when he finds out Holly caused Moira to become contracted with HIV after he finds Moira's tablets.
 After that Cain walked out he tried to run James off the road the day after he walked out on Moira and kissed Charity at The Woolpack then after he moved in with Lisa Dingle and Belle Dingle at Wishing Well Cottage and after Moira ordered a divorce.
-Cain saved Charity's life when she tried to find Belle after she went missing following a mental breakdown, she ended up with broken ribs after a run-in with Holly's ex-boyfriend/ drug dealer Dean, back at the garage Cain and Charity kissed then slept together.
+Cain saved Charity's life when she tried to find Belle after she went missing following a mental breakdown, she ended up with broken ribs after a run-in with Holly's ex-boyfriend/drug dealer Dean, back at the garage Cain and Charity kissed then slept together.
 The following day Cain stood up for Charity in front of Zak and Lisa.
 Then he called Charity back to the garage he pulled her in and kissed her; then they had sex.
 The day after that Cain said that was another one-off.
 Charity said 'You'll be sending me dirty Emojis before the day's out'.
 They had sex again in a car but Holly Barton knocked on the garage door.
 They got rid of Holly.
 After fetching drinks for him and Charity drinks she joked 'Same time tomorrow?'.

 In February 2017, Cain was shocked when his mother Faith returns to the village and help Robert and Aaron's family for his nephew and Robert's wedding, but turns bad news when his mother was accused of the murder of her husband.